maraist/bsplit-py/README.md

 ```

 Thus we can accurately predict the upper-bound compression of a bitset purely by determining the 1-to-0 ratio.
 Or
-more specifically the minority / total.
+more specifically the `minority / total`.

 Depending on the sparseness, the computation can skip over all the residuals when performing random access.